Q: What does the complaint letter mean?

 A: Witnesses may spend about 15 to 20 minutes answering questions, but it is difficult to anticipate how long it will be before you are asked to provide information once a review begins.
 The student involved in the case will be asked questions before any witnesses enter.

 You will be scheduled for an approximate time to participate, but you might not be asked into the review at exactly that time.
 Consider bringing homework or something to read.
-If you have time constraints, please tell the Judicial Officer prior to the review.
+If you have time constraints, please tell the student conduct hearing officer prior to the review.

 Q: What should I do if someone asks me to lie or deceive?

-A: Judicial matters can be very difficult for all students involved.
+A: Student conduct matters can be very difficult for all students involved.
 Because the outcome of a case can have serious consequences for an accused student, pressure may be put on witnesses to help the student get out of the situation.
 If you are presented with a plea to be untruthful or withhold information during a review, you will need to consider the personal consequences.
-Providing inaccurate information, withholding information, or attempting to otherwise deceive the Judicial Officer will put you in violation of University policy.
+Providing inaccurate information, withholding information, or attempting to otherwise deceive the student conduct hearing officer will put you in violation of University policy.
 More importantly, it does not speak well of your character.

-Q: Who can I talk to about the incident or the judicial process?
+Q: Who can I talk to about the incident or the student conduct process?

-A: If you feel you need emotional support, remember that although the judicial process is confidential, you may discuss your emotions and your feelings with others.
+A: If you feel you need emotional support, remember that although the student conduct process is confidential, you may discuss your emotions and your feelings with others.
 Specific details about the case and the individuals involved should not be shared.

 For procedural information and general advice, talk to a trusted Student Affairs staff or faculty member.